How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 git submodule update --init --recursive

-6.4 Other Handy Options
+6.4 Other Useful Options

 • –origin Option

-• Specify Directory Name
+• Specifying a Directory Name

-git clone https://github.com/exampleuser/sample-project.git your-directory-name
+git clone https://github.com/exampleuser/sample-project.git custom-directory-name

-7. Using GUI Tools for git clone
+7. Using git clone with GUI Tools

-7.1 Recommended GUI Tools
+7.1 Popular GUI Tools

 • Gittyup